pankod/superplate/documentation/docs/getting-started/how-it-works.md

 We store our plugins apart from the cli to make them easy to modify and easy to create new plugins.
 You can see the core plugins in [this repo](https://github.com/pankod/next-cli-core-plugins).

 - You can prefer to fork the `core-plugins` repo to give you a head start.
-- Or you can create your own source from scratch.
+- Alternatively, you can create your own source from scratch.

 If you choose to start from scratch.
 All you need to do is create a directory with below structure and create a simple `prompt.js` file inside it.